There is perhaps no more noble profession than teaching.

 Alternative teaching degrees can be obtained by those with bachelor’s degrees through an intensive university program.
 Some places allow you to teach while you work towards getting a teaching certification or license.

-In Hawai’i, for example, graduates of state-approved, AAQEP-accredited education programs (like TCP) will receive either an emergency permit or a provisional teaching license upon graduation (depending on their subject and teaching location), which enables them to legally teach in the state.
-During the certification, program candidates may be able to secure a paid placement while they work towards certification.
+In Hawai’i, for example, graduates of state-approved, AAQEP-accredited education programs (like TCP) will receive either a provisional or standard teaching license upon graduation (depending on teaching experience), which enables them to legally teach in the state.
+During certification, program candidates may be able to secure a teaching position that meets clinical placement requirements while they work towards certification.

 The teacher shortage is particularly acute in urban and low-income areas.
 Teach for America is an organization that recruits promising leaders to commit to two years teaching in low-income neighborhoods.
 Prospective teachers must pass state exams to earn a temporary teaching license, and are then required to do the coursework leading to full certification while they are teaching, a process that usually takes 1 or 2 years.